ibrahemiat/raspi_roomba_nav/README.md

-# Poject 4: Roomba Control Algorithm for Obstacle Avoidance using ROS
+# Poject 4: Roomba Control Algorithm for Obstacle Avoidance Using ROS

 ## About